HeikoKramer/webDev/dom_notes.md

 ## DOM selectors for multiple elements
 ### document.getElementsByClassName()
 You can get **all elements** of a specific **class** with `document.getElementsByClassName()`. <br>
-The output will be a **HTML collection** of those items and you can access all their atributes via that collection. <br>
+The output will be a **HTML collection** of those items and you can access all their attributes via that collection. <br>

 ```js
 const items = document.getElementsByClassName("collection-item");